amaurremi/ownership-types/README.md

 An object can be freed if
 - its stickiness is `single-variable-assignment` and the variable it is assigned to got popped from the stack;
-- its owner got freed.
+- its owner got freed and it contains a `rep` context in its ownership type.

-The rest still needs to be implemented, and the current implementation needs to be tested.
+A test for the garbage collector is the `test-programs/gc-test.s` program.